-Hardwood Lumber Company offers a large selection butcher block countertop and wide plank countertop finishing options including, acrylic polyurethane, mineral oil, polyester (full fill), poured epoxy, rubio monocoat, teak oil, emmets good stuff, salad bowl finish, fractionated coconut oil (MCT) and unfinished.
+Hardwood Lumber Company offers a large selection butcher block countertop and wide plank countertop finishing options including, acrylic polyurethane, mineral oil, polyester (full fill), poured epoxy, rubio monocoat, salad bowl finish, and unfinished.
 We also offer a large variety of edge detail options to compliment your own unique design.

 Finishing your Wood Countertop

-If your butcher block or wide plank top is prefinished with mineral oil, fractionated coconut oil (MCT) or salad bowl finish please follow the installation instructions, oiled butcher block tops re-season instructions and cleaning tips below.
+If your butcher block or wide plank top is prefinished with mineral oil, or salad bowl finish please follow the installation instructions, oiled butcher block tops re-season instructions and cleaning tips below.

-If your butcher block or wide plank top is prefinished with acrylic polyurethane, polyester (full fill), poured epoxy, rubio monocoat, teak oil or emmets good stuff please follow the installation instructions and varnished butcher block tops cleaning tips below.
+If your butcher block or wide plank top is prefinished with acrylic polyurethane, polyester (full fill), or poured epoxy please follow the installation instructions and varnished butcher block tops cleaning tips below.

 It is important to finish and install unfinished butcher blocks and wide plank tops within one week after receiving to prevent any warping, bowing, or cracking.
 In drier climates, you should begin finishing immediately after receiving your butcher block or wide plank top.
 Run your hand over the good side, edges and corners to see if there are any rough spots.
 Sand with a 150 or 180 grit sandpaper and clean with a tack cloth.